You’ve probably heard of people being referred to as virtuous. But what does that mean?

 While the Bible doesn’t explicitly define a virtuous man, we can compile a list of three desirable character traits by looking at the biblical depictions of godly men: David, Job, Joseph, Timothy, and Paul.
 According to those depictions, a virtuous man embodies integrity, faith, and obedience.

 Looking beyond religious teachings, any man who lives by a set of self-defined principles and maintains those principles under extreme pressure can be called virtuous.
 Those principles usually include courage, generosity, loyalty, honesty, gratitude, helpfulness, and friendliness.

 What is the definition of a virtuous woman?

-A virtuous woman, as defined in the Proverbs 31, is one who practices integrity and discipline.
+A virtuous woman, as defined in Proverbs 31, is one who practices integrity and discipline.

 The Bible says that a virtuous woman is loving, wise, charitable, and trustworthy.
-She is a hard worker, a good manager, and always strives to set a positive example to her children.
+She is a hard worker, a good manager, and always strives to set a positive example for her children.

 Virtues are a representation of our moral excellence.
 And moral excellence – according to Aristotle – is the result of habit.